-Are you struggling with a drug or alcohol addiction?
+Do you have a drug or alcohol addiction?
 Do you live in the Surrey area?
-Are you contemplating a life free from harmful substances, but you’re just not sure if rehab is for you?
+Would you like to get clean?

 To discover your road to recovery, call us today on 0800 140 4690.

 Another treatment option in Surrey is ‘outpatient’ recovery.
-Here patients attend a Surrey clinic during the day, perhaps for a few hours in the morning, afternoon or evening.
+This is where patients come to a clinic for a few hours each day for treatment.

-Here are some questions to ask yourself that will help you determine whether it’s time to go to rehab: be honest with yourself, and try to answer these questions frankly:
+Here are some questions to ask yourself that will help you decide.
+Be honest with yourself, and try to answer these questions frankly:

 Not only can this behaviour be dangerous for you, but also for other road members.
 And being unable to control whether you drive intoxicated or not is a sign that you might need to enter rehab.